demisto/content/Packs/MicrosoftExchangeOnPremise/Integrations/EWSv2/README.md

 You can configure the ``First fetch timestamp`` field to determine how much time back you want to fetch incidents.

-Notice that it might required to set the ``Timeout`` field to a higher value.
+Notice that it might require you to set the ``Timeout`` field to a higher value.

 Pay special attention to the following fields in the instance settings: